-Kern River Fly Fishing Report 7-22-16
+Kern River Fly Fishing Report 09-11-16

-20 Mile Section of the Kern
+20-Mile Section of the Kern

 This section of the Kern is very popular with folks who want to have a wild trout experience.
 There are special regulations here and bait or barbed hooks are prohibited.
 Only artificial lures or flies with barbless hooks are allowed.
 Many tickets are issued here to anglers who disregard the fishing regulations.
 The DFW does not stock the North Fork of the Kern River north of the bridge for 50 miles and those 50 miles are managed as a wild trout fishery.
 The fly fishing is excellent here because of these regulations.
 Check your regulations before fishing here!

 The biggest Stoneflies in the world reside here and fishing the flies that imitate them can get you some great fights.
 Click here to check them out.

-Forks of the Kern
+South Fork of the Kern Open!

-Lower Kern ( Below lake Isabella)
+Lower Kern ( Below lake Isabella) fishing excellent!

+Major Caddis hatch around 7 pm.
 A bass fly anglers paradise!
 The lower Kern winds its way down the Kern River canyon from the Lake Isabella Dam to Oildale, approximately 80 river miles.
 This section has trout, bass, crappie and other species to catch on a fly.
 This section is fishing excellent for bass right now.
-Use big flies like White Jawbreakers or poppers to get into these fish.
-Guy Jeans’ guided fly fishing for bass trips have become very popular and he does them weekly.
+Use big flies like White Jawbreakers , poppers or various bass flies to get into these fish.
+Guy Jeans’ guided fly fishing for bass clinics have become very popular and he does them weekly.
 Great fly rod to use on the lower Kern for bass is a 9 foot 6wt or 7wt Redington Vapen Black, Redington Behemoth 7/8 Reel and a Rio Small Mouth Bass Fly Line

 Tributaries of the Southern Sierra